-Since LLMs may refuse to generate the jailbreaking path, following~\cite{ren2024derail}, for the jailbreaking goal (e.g, the bomb construction instruction), we begin by querying the attack model for related information (e.g., a well-known criminal Ramzi Yousef who builds bombs for terrorism).
-Based on the information and the jailbreaking goal, the attack model is requested to generate an initial innocuous query (e.g., What have Ramzi Yousef done in history?), followed by a sequence of queries, which are prompted to guide target model’ responses to become increasingly relevant to the harmful target until reaching it.
-Further implementation details can be found in Appendix~\ref{appendix_path_initialization}, and the example initialized paths can be referred to Appendix \ref{example:appendix_path_derail_initialization}.
+Since LLMs may refuse to generate a jailbreaking trajectory when directly prompted, we follow~\cite{ren2024derail} and first query the attacker model for task-relevant information.
+For instance, if the malicious task is to obtain instructions for constructing a bomb, the attacker model might return information about a known criminal, such as Ramzi Yousef, who has historically built bombs for terrorism.
+Based on this information, the attacker model begins with an innocuous initial query (e.g., What has Ramzi Yousef done in history?) and then issues a sequence of queries that gradually guide the target model’s responses toward the jailbreaking goal.
+Implementation details are provided in Appendix~\ref{appendix_path_initialization}, and example initialized trajectories are shown in Appendix~\ref{example:appendix_path_derail_initialization}.